devidduma/ecommerce-frontend/README.md

 E-Commerce application frontend for online shopping of books, coffee mugs, mouse pads and luggage tags.

+### Backend module

+This project is the frontend module.

+The backend module supporting this frontend can be found under [devidduma/ecommerce-backend](https://github.com/devidduma/ecommerce-backend).

 ## Presentation

 | Homepage                                                 | Search bar for products                                   |